aloussase/gaya/docs/reference/function.md

 - Number
 - Sequence
 - String
+- Unit

-The type `sequence` denotes any sequence-convertible type, such as `String` and `Number`.
+The type `Sequence` denotes any sequence-convertible type, such as `String` and `Number`.

 You can also define your custom types with a _type declaration_: